-- 1.1.1 Recommendation: Amend Nev.
+1.1.1 Recommendation: Amend Nev.
 Rev. Stat.
 Ann. § 201.300(2)(a)(1) (Pandering and sex trafficking: definition; penalties; exception) to clarify that buyer conduct is included as a violation of Nev.
 Rev. Stat.
-Ann. § 201.300. - Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+Ann. § 201.300.
+(See Issue Brief 1.1.)

+Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.

 Although Nev.
 Rev. Stat.
-Ann. § 201.354(1) (Engaging in prostitution or solicitation for prostitution: Penalty; exception) criminalizes both purchasing and soliciting commercial sex, it provides an exception for such conduct committed in a "licensed house of prostitution," stating, "It is unlawful for a customer to engage in prostitution or solicitation therefor, except in a licensed house of prostitution."
+Ann. § 201.354 (Engaging in prostitution or solicitation for prostitution: Penalty; exception) criminalizes purchasing and soliciting commercial sex and provides for a heightened penalty when the person patronized or solicited is a minor, Nev.
+Rev. Stat.
+Ann. § 201.354(1) provides an exception for acts committed in a "licensed house of prostitution," stating, "It is unlawful for a customer to engage in prostitution or solicitation therefor, except in a licensed house of prostitution."